Picking Partners and Positive Brand Reputation

-A seemingly easy question to ask that will serve up a complicated and nuanced answer.
+These seem like easy fair questions to ask.
+You might be surprised that they might serve up complicated and nuanced answers.
 The reason that this is a difficult question to answer is that your unique situation and circumstances affect determine how small or large these decisions will have on the brand.

 Are you in the beginning stages of building your business or are you in the later stages of business such as being an influencer and leader?

 When a business is new:

 The stage matters because your strategy will be different based on the number of people paying attention.
 How many people are listening and watching depends on the stage of business you are currently in your business.
 When you are starting out tool and partner selection matters less in regards to brand perception.
 People are not hanging on to every little move the business makes.

 The effects of a brand partner mismatch are a lot easier in the beginning.
 You may find that the partnership has a completely different set of values or mission that are not in alignment with your company values.
 Any negative perceptions by trying out this partnership are much easier to shake off when your business is new.

 Fewer people are watching and listening.
 Negative effects from early partnerships will have less of an impact on your business during the early stage.
 It is also easier to bounce back from any negative associations or partnerships and it's perhaps easier to communicate to your audience the change in your brand direction in these early moments.
 This is where solid positioning and a PR media strategy pay off as a tool in your brand reputation toolkit.

 When your brand is established as an influencer:

 Once you are in leadership and influencer position in your industry, then the tool has the potential to have a greater amount of influence on your brand perception.
 Choosing a particular tool or platform may be perceived as an endorsement.
 Now you are taking on how people feel about said particular software brand.
 This same concept can be applied to partnerships and relationships with personal brands similarly to a (SaaS) software as a service brand.

 Will business partners and software promotions be part of your business strategy?